Royals vs. Rockies Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has recorded 53 hits with 16 doubles, two triples, nine home runs and 25 walks.
-He has driven in 33 runs with four stolen bases.
+- Ryan McMahon has 16 doubles, two triples, nine home runs, 25 walks and 34 RBI (55 total hits).
+He's also swiped four bases.

-- McMahon enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .474 with a double, a triple, two home runs, two walks and five RBI.
+- McMahon brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .368 with a double, a home run, two walks and three RBI.

 McMahon Recent Games